GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ![haptic feedback pins](/docs/images/buildguide/haptic_pins.jpg)

 Now you can solder the pins and use a flush cutter to snap of the excess.
-Again please hold your hand above them or wear eye protection while doing this.
+Remember to hold your hand above them or wear eye protection while doing so.

 ![haptic feedback snap of pins](/docs/images/buildguide/haptic_snap.jpg)